 If you’re looking to experience a nice long life, Japan may be the place for you!
-Japan has the fourth largest global economy and is known around the world for all their impressive technological advances.
+Japan has the fourth largest global economy and is known around the world for all its impressive technological advances.
 With a deep culture and a fascinating history, Japan is a place where boredom doesn’t come easy.
-In Japan, you can enjoy beautiful Cherry Blossoms in the spring, snow falls in the winter, and fresh sushi all year round.
+In Japan, you can enjoy beautiful Cherry Blossoms in the spring, snowfalls in the winter, and fresh sushi all year round.

 Japan is bizarre and amazing at the same time offering new adventures and cool discoveries every day.
 Expect the unexpected.